pbuckner/x-plane_plugins/XPython/docs/source/development/modules/weather.rst

 Set Weather
 -----------

-.. note:: "Setting Weather" is available only with X-Plane 12.3.0 and above, which is currently in beta.
+.. warning:: "Setting Weather" is available only with X-Plane 12.3.0 and above, which is currently in beta.
 There
           remain some bugs in the X-Plane implementation, so the following API and/or explanations may change.